breethomas/Up-Git-Creek/README.md

 # Falling In Love with Git in Six Acts
+This is just a little love story, which we expect to grow over time.
+For now, consider it a light reference as you begin your git adventures.
+It's not intended to be all encompassing.
+Some things, you need to explore on your own.
+It is intended to help the newly noob navigate nicely the seemingly nefarious netherworld named "git".

 ##Act One.
 LUST :heart_eyes:
 Here it is, the big “Wow!” the big “Gee!” the big “YesYesYes!” you’ve been waiting for...**YOU HAVE A NEW PROJECT ASSIGNMENT**.
 This is where you decide to build something better, greater, cuter, wiser, more wonderful than anything anyone has ever known.
 Lust isn’t a sin, it’s a necessity, for with lust as our guide we think: I have no need of food, I have no need of sleep, I have no needs other than occasionally chewing a breath mint.
 I am going to code my face off.
 And so it begins...